-Teaching Relationships Education can be very rewarding, but we understand that, in order to feel confident, staff need opportunities to develop their own knowledge, skills and attitudes.
+We ask that where possible class teachers deliver the Relationships Education curriculum.
+Teaching Relationships Education can be very rewarding, but we understand that, in order to feel confident, teachers need opportunities to develop their own knowledge, skills and attitudes.
 We recognise that every adult has different personal beliefs and attitudes, but that all teachers must understand and comply with their duties connected with safeguarding, equality and inclusion.